undeadpixel/reinvent-randomized/README.md

 (reinvent-randomized) $> mkdir -p gdb13_exp/models
 (reinvent-randomized) $> ./create_model.py -i training_sets/gdb13.1M.training.smi -o gdb13_exp/models/model.empty
 (reinvent-randomized) $> ./train_model.py -i gdb13_exp/models/model.empty -o gdb13_exp/models/model.trained -s training_sets/gdb13.1M.training.smi -e 100 --lrm exp --lrg 0.9 --csl gdb13_exp/tensorboard --csv trained_models/gdb13.1M.validation.smi --csn 10000
-# (... wait for a day or so ...)
+# (... wait for some hours ...)
 (reinvent-randomized) $> ./sample_from_model.py -m gdb13_exp/models/model.trained.100 --with-likelihood
 ~~~~

 Bugs, Errors, Improvements, etc...
 ----------------------------------

 We have tested the software, but if you find any bug (which there probably are some) don't hesitate to contact us, or even better, send a pull request or open a github issue.
-If you have any other question, you can contact us at josep.arus@dcb.unibe.ch and we will be happy to answer you :).
+If you have any other question, you can contact us at josep.arus@dcb.unibe.ch and we will be happy to answer you :smile:.